 NPEP offers book clubs and reading groups throughout the year when classes are both in and out of session.

 Previous and upcoming reading groups are listed below.

 - February 5, 2019: Taylor Rogers, Epistemic Injustice Reading Group

 - February 20, 2019: One Book Event, The Handmaid’s Tail

 - March 5, 2019: Taylor Rogers, Epistemic Injustice Reading Group

 - April 2, 2019: Taylor Rogers, Epistemic Injustice Reading Group

-Previous book clubs are listed below.
+Previous and upcoming book clubs are listed below.

 - March 19, 2019: Between the World and Me by Ta-Nahisi Coates; Book Club organized and guided by Arielle Tolman